Robert Long (1931 - 2020) - Obituary

-Robert was born January 2, 1931, to the late Henry C. and Mina M. (Amos) Long.
+He was born January 2, 1931, to the late Henry C. and Mina M. (Amos) Long.
 He was united in marriage to Frances M. Schatzley on September 19, 1953.
-Their marriage spanned 66 blessed years until her passing in February, 2020.
+Their marriage spanned 66 blessed years until her passing in February 2020.

 They were blessed with four children: Gale (Paula) Long of Covington, Ohio, Stephen Robert Long (deceased), Susan (Mike) Fay of Troy, Ohio, and Becky (Keith) Peters of Greenville, Ohio.